-Rock Hall's Maritime Heritage is a story worth telling.
-Rock Hall, as a destination along the Chesapeake Country National Scenic Byway and as an important destination as part of the Stories of the Chesapeake Heritage Area is well situated to broaden its range of visitors.
-The waterfront itself serves as a destination for both marine and automobile travelers (as well as bicyclists and birders).
+Stories of the Chesapeake Heritage Area is well situated to broaden its range of visitors.
+The waterfront itself serves as a destination for both marine and automobile travelers (as well as Chesapeake Country National Scenic Byway and as an important destination as part of the Rock Hall's Maritime Heritage is a story worth telling.
+Rock Hall, as a destination along the oicyclists and birders).